-PSY8340: Racial and Ethnic Bases of Behavior (3)
+PSY8340: Racial, Cultural and Social Bases of Behavior (3)

-This course emphasizes cultural diversity, especially regarding persons of color.
-The focus is on the impact of cultural diversity on psychological health and growth.
-The students will be involved in becoming familiar with the challenges and opportunities presented by a diverse culture.
-Although the emphasis will be on persons of color, coverage will also include diversity in other areas, such as gender, socioeconomic class and cultural background.
+This course emphasizes racial and cultural diversity in relation to the theories, issues, and trends related to multicultural counseling and family consultation.
+The focus is on the impact of cultural and social diversity on psychological health and growth.
+The students will be involved in becoming familiar with the trends, challenges, and opportunities presented by a diverse society.
+The students will gain the necessary knowledge and skills to provide competent counseling and consultation to diverse individuals and families.
+Although the emphasis will be on persons of color, coverage will also include diversity in other areas, such as gender, socioeconomic class, and cultural background.
 PREREQUISITE: None